|

 subrogation case(s).

-is an open subrogation case, the LSS CSS shall notify the BWC subrogation
+there is an open subrogation case, the LSS CSS will notify the BWC subrogation

 contact assigned to the service office and ask whether the settlement can